iamhuraira/Hack-Computer-Assambly-Language-to-Machine-Code-Compiler-in-CPP/README.md

 ## Overview

 This is University Semester Course ( Computer Organization and Assembly Language ) Project Complete with Cpp language.
 You can check and use it by clone the repository and download the code all file.
-For Better experience and work you can use VS Code  and CPP [MinGW](https://sourceforge.net/projects/mingw-w64/) and install by watching the youtube tutorials that cam help you alot.
+For Better experience and work you can use VS Code  and CPP [MinGW](https://sourceforge.net/projects/mingw-w64/) and install by watching the youtube tutorials that can help you alot.
 Because i'm using some built in CPP function that can work in Cpp compiler environment. i hope you  Undestand.

 ### The challenge